- Academic Affairs

 Supplemental Retirement Accounts

-In addition to the pension and ORP retirement plans, all employees including faculty, exempt and nonexempt staff, contractual contingent category I and II employees, post doctoral fellows, residents and graduate assistants may enroll in a supplemental retirement plan at any time.
-UMB offers a 401(k), 403(b), 457(b) and Roth plans.
+In addition to the pension and ORP retirement plans, all employees including faculty, exempt and nonexempt staff, contractual contingent category I and II employees, postdoctoral fellows, residents, and graduate assistants may enroll in a supplemental retirement plan at any time.
+UMB offers 401(k), 403(b), 457(b) and Roth plans.
 The vendors are Fidelity, TIAA, and Nationwide.

 All of the vendors have on-campus office hours to assist employees in enrolling and planning for retirement.
 Click here to locate and schedule an appointment with either, Fidelity, TIAA, or Nationwide.

-- If the employee is age 50 and older, they may be able to contribute an additional $6,000 to the plans.
+- If the employee is 50 or older, they may be able to contribute an additional $6,000 to the plans.
 Contact the vendor for additional details and IRS restrictions.